Why is the ice melting so fast? – DW – 05/10/2023

 In addition, the ocean currents in the Southern Ocean tend to bring up deep cold water that keeps the Antarctic region relatively cool.

-Still, ice melt in the Antarctic is up around 65% compared with the 1990s.
+Still, ice melt in the Antarctic is increasing: it's up around 65% compared with the 1990s.

 Mountain glaciers are also disappearing